universal-geocoder/universal-geocoder-js/README.md

 Usage
 -----

-You can either use Universal Geocoder as a module or as a direct dependency.
+You can either use Universal Geocoder as a module (both CommonJS and ES module syntaxes are provided) or as a direct dependency.

 As a module: